mctools/ncrystal/docs/ncmat_doc.md

 The simplest dynamic model with actual scattering of thermal neutrons, indicates that a basic free-gas model should be chosen for that element.
-For instance, to enable free-gas modelling of the oxygen in water molecules (which is a typical strategy if one has detailed scatter kernels for the hydrogen but no specific knowledge about the contribution of the oxygen), one would add a section with:
+For instance, to enable free-gas modelling of the oxygen in water molecules (which is a typical strategy if one has detailed scattering kernels for the hydrogen but no specific knowledge about the contribution of the oxygen), one would add a section with:

 ```